Taskkill/dynamic-sandbox/README.md

 it's properties specify which variables should be overrode with supplied values

 ## restricted - (object)
-it's properties specify which variables should be considered protected and cause error
+it's properties specify which variables should be considered protected and cause error if accessing.
+If `this` property provided, snippet's this context will be empty object, thus snippet code will not be able to access properties using `this.propertyName`.

 # Design
 By default it's mean to run everything what is not explicitly restricted.